 Owing to rising prevalence of valvular heart diseases (VHDs), increasing preference for minimally invasive surgeries (MISs), initiatives for creating awareness about valve replacement, and favorable reimbursement scenario related to aortic valves.

-Insights on market segments
+Insights into the market segments

 GLOBAL AORTIC VALVE MARKET SEGMENTATION

-Market Segmentation by End User
+By End User